Rakeshbr45/MicroController_Projets/README.md

-PIC Controller used - PIC16F877A,NEE MPLAB to run the C file Proteus  for simulation
+This repository includes multipe Microcontroller projects which are coded using MPLAB and for simulation and schematis Proteus is recommanded.